JGIBristol/analysis_best_practice/presentations/03_reproducible_research/index.md

 Being reproducible is a prerequisite for being replicable; __at a minimum your work should be reproducible__.

+Today we're going to try and __reproduce__ the results of a paper.

-Good practices in data analysis will help you with both (and there are lots of other upsides to them which we'll discuss in a moment).
+Good practices in data analysis will help you with both reproducibility and replicability (plus other benefits)!

 ---